Looking for a campsite near Bangalore?

 Our colleagues had wished for a camping experience in the wild and that is exactly what we got them.
 The place is completely surrounded by wildlife and lots of peacocks roam open in the property, deer jumping in and out of the fences, elephants trumpeting at night and if you are lucky enough you can also hear the tiger roaring at times.

 The drive to Wild Valley passes along BR Hills and runs close to Dhondeling Monastery, which is one of the youngest Tibetan settlements in India.
 It’s a small village yet astoundingly beautiful.
-Set at the foothills of BR Hills, the village is surrounded by farmlands, lush green grass fields and a view to die for.
+Set at the foothills of BR Hills, the village is surrounded by farmlands, lush green grass fields.
 We suggest you take this short detour and cover the monastery as well.

-As you approach Wild Valley, you drive into a kilometre long off-road track which wont trouble you much and into the cabbage plantations at the entrance.
-Mr. Daniel stays inside the property as well so you will have plenty of company in case there aren’t any other guests there.
-When you drive into the camp site, you will find an open green field surrounded by tall trees and Amla plantations on 3 sides.
+As you approach Wild Valley, you drive into a kilometer long off-road track which won’t trouble you much and into the cabbage plantations at the entrance.
+Mr. Daniel stays on the property as well so you will have plenty of company in case there aren’t any other guests there.
+When you drive into the campsite, you will find an open green field surrounded by tall trees and Amla plantations on 3 sides.
 The open side provides a view of the Sathyamangalam forest.

 Food is as good as a home-made meal prepared by the villagers.
-It’s quite simple with an expansive menu of roti/rice, dal, non veg, sambar/rasam, papad, curd, fruits and deserts.
+It’s quite simple with an expansive menu of roti/rice, dal, non-veg, sambar/rasam, papad, curd, fruits, and desserts.
 What we really like about the food is that it isn’t rich and is prepared with minimum oil and masala.
 Tea/Coffee is served in the evening, early morning and along with breakfast with snacks being served just before sunset.

 There is a small perennial waterfall close to the dining area and makes for a perfect after-lunch walk.
-Guests are required to take a guide along since the stream in located in the forest area.
-Since this is a watering hole it is frequented by wild animals and we would strongly urge you to go with supervision.
+You are required to take a guide along since the stream is located in the forest area.
+Since this is a watering hole it is frequented by wild animals.
+Therefore, we would strongly urge you to go with supervision.

-Wild valley has been one of my personal favourites.
+Wild Valley has been one of my personal favorites.
 It’s exactly the kind of place I would return to again and again with my family and friends.
-This place is not for people who look for romantic couple getaways, but definitely a place where people spend time with each other and where there is lots of laughter, playing, gossips and giggles.
-A place where families come together and relationships becomes stronger.
-Check their website here!
+This is the ideal place for people looking for a campsite in a forest.
+A place where families come together and relationships become stronger.
+Check out their website here!